 - Sprinkle the remaining seasonings- roasted garlic goes in now) over the browned pork roast.

-- add remaining water to get the amount to at least 1 cup in the bottom of the pot.
+- add remaining water (OR chicken stock) to get the amount to at least 1 cup in the bottom of the pot.

 - Set the instant pot to manual high pressure for 30 minutes.

 - Remove to plate and let roast rest at least 10 minutes.

 - Set the instant pot to saute.
 Bring the drippings to a boil.

 - Whisk the flour and 1/2 Cup of water together to form a rue.

 - Pour the rue into the drippings through a sieve to remove lumps.